 Moderate Strength, High Irritation

 The Ordinary Retinol 0.5% in Squalane is the middle-of-the-road retinol serum from The Ordinary.
-This formula, like the other retinol products from The Ordinary, may cause redness, irritation, and peeling until your skin has built a tolerance to retinol usage.
+Like the other retinol products from The Ordinary, this formula may cause redness, irritation, and peeling until your skin has built a tolerance to retinol usage.

 High Strength, Very High Irritation